stefanpearson/codename_velociraptor/readme.md

         }
     }

 Alternatively as a more robust solution, you can apply the padding to an inner element.
-However, this does contribute to un-semantic markup bloat.
+As a rule of thumb if you choose not to make use of `box-sizing: border-box`, don't set widths *and* padding on the same element. *Never mix widths and margins, regardless*.

     // HTML